 Wow!
 By my count, there were 39 entries, and more than 50 recipes, submitted for Mixology Monday this month on our topic of absinthe.
 We have some new participants, including a couple of great bartenders from my hometown, a few entries from the fine folks at the Wormwood Society, some fun ideas from eGullet, and entries from cocktail writers and fans around the globe.

-s from friends to the north in Toronto used Czech-style absinthe.
+A few themes and trends - most folks used classical French/Swiss style absinthes (and a couple used substitutes).
+We had a few blanches and many vertes in use, but no rouges.
+Most of our recipes from friends to the north in Toronto used Czech-style absinthe.
 A wide variety of base spirits, liqueurs, fruits and herbs were used in these cocktails - really showing the breadth of absinthe's use in cocktails.
 So many great drinks to try!

-, it's a bit polarizing - some of us love it, and are happy to have a lot of it, but others prefer it only as an accent.
+In the interest of readability, I have roughly sorted the entries by intensity of absinthe.
+As many noted, it's a bit polarizing - some of us love it, and are happy to have a lot of it, but others prefer it only as an accent.

 This post has all the cocktails where absinthe is a dominant or prominent ingredient.
 The next one will have those where it is a small or large accent.

-My Absinthe
+Love My Absinthe

-love their absinthe, and their drinks reflect it.
+These folks love their absinthe, and their drinks reflect it.

 Jenn over at Nightcapped had her first experience with the traditional absinthe drip, and she loved it.
 She has some fun history and absinthe artwork in her post too.